Skip to main content

 Conclusion

-In this tutorial we have covered all the basics of deep learning and its applications.
+In this tutorial, we have covered all the what deep learning is, some of the basics of deep learning, how it works, and its applications.
 We have also learned how deep neural networks work and about the different types of deep learning models.
-Finally, you have been introduced to a popular deep learning framework.
+Finally, you have been introduced to some popular deep learning frameworks.

 This tutorial provided you with all the key information necessary for you to get started in the field of deep learning.
 To further your learning, the Deep Learning in Python Track will prepare you to work on real-world projects.
-You can also check out deep learning with Keras in R if you are comfortable with the R.
+You can also check out deep learning with Keras in R if you are comfortable with the R programming language.

 Related